Amira Rasool

 Amira Rasool is an American entrepreneur and former fashion journalist.
-She is the founder of The Folklore, a company that distributes fashion and lifestyle products from Africa and the diaspora.
+She is the founder of The Folklore, a company that distributes fashion and lifestyle products from Africa and the African diaspora.

 Early life and education

 Rasool was born and raised in South Orange, New Jersey.
 Rasool developed an early interest in fashion and started a fashion blog during high school.
 While attending Rutgers University, she interned at various magazines, including Women's Wear Daily and Marie Claire.
+Her blog led to a two-year internship at the trade publication Women's Wear Daily beginning in 2014.

-She graduated with a Bachelor of Arts in African American and African Studies from Rutgers and later earned a Master of Philosophy in African Studies from the University of Cape Town.
+She graduated with a Bachelor of Arts in African American and African Studies from Rutgers University and later earned a Master of Philosophy in African Studies from the University of Cape Town.
+Rasool has said that a trip to South Africa during her senior year of college was where she decided to start a business; she moved to Cape Town after leaving V Magazine.

 Career

 Rasool worked as a fashion assistant at V Magazine and has contributed to Marie Claire, Glamour, Teen Vogue, and others.
 Her work primarily focused on Black culture in relation to fashion, travel, music, visual arts, and social justice.